- Benefits of good nutrition during cancer treatment

 For people with weakened immune systems

-During your treatment for cancer, there will be times when your body will not be able to protect itself very well.
-While your immune system is recovering, you may be told to try to avoid being exposed to possible infection-causing germs.
+During your treatment for cancer, there will be times when your body won’t be able to protect itself very well.
+While your immune system is recovering, you may be told to try to avoid exposure to possible infection-causing germs.
+Here are some tips on how to do this:

 - Wash your hands with warm, soapy water for 20 seconds before and after preparing food and before eating.